davidkuster/k8s-utils/README.md

 - Example: `k8s-tail production recommender-api --since=5m`

-- It is also possible to pass a pod name for the grep value, which will be equivalent to doing `kubectl logs -f <pod_name>`.
+- It is also possible to pass a specific pod name for the grep value, which will be equivalent to doing `kubectl logs -f <pod_name>`.

 - For a more full-featured tail script, see [johanhaleby/kubetail](https://github.com/johanhaleby/kubetail).